qywu/memformers/README.md

 Memformers utilize a external dynamic memory to store history information.
 This repo contains implementation of the pre-trained model MemBART and its training code.

-Check the repo [memformers](https://github.com/qywu/memformers) fpr details.
+Check the repo [memformers](https://github.com/qywu/memformers) for details.

 ## Install